Ketamine Assisted Couples Intensive Retreat

 Cancellation policy:

-Application fee is non-refundable.
-Full payment is due at the time of receiving an acceptance email and confirming your spot in the retreat.
-A 50% refund may be requested if cancelling 60 days prior to the retreat start date.
+• A 50% refund may be requested for the tuition payment if cancelling 60 days or more prior to the retreat start date.
 Please note all fees are non-refundable beyond this date.

 • Donna Gilman, Psy.D. is a clinical psychologist and Co-Founder and Co-Director of the Couples Center of the Pioneer Valley, a comprehensive specialty treatment center serving couples regionally, nationally and internationally.
 She specializes in couples therapy, with concentrations in trauma-informed treatment, sex therapy, neurodiverse partnerships, affair recovery, non-monogamy, psycho-spiritual integration and LGBTQIA issues.